ryan-mcclue/unsw/comp3900/machine.md

 model.eval()
 loss_func()
 ```
+  To prevent overfitting, can do early stopping regularisation.
+  Specifically, stop training if validation loss doesn't improve for a number of epochs.

 Go back to step 4 and before and make adjustments to improve
 7. Save model
 ```
 torch.save(model.state_dict(), 'apple_model.pth')
 ```

-## Graphs
-x-axis epochs
-- Loss is how far predictions from true labels.
-  Measures correctness and confidence.
-  Based on loss function, e.g. for classification might use binary cross-entropy
-- Accuracy is proportion of correct predictions.

-spikes in validation indicate overfitting